isoworg/CV-1/Brian_Patterson_CV.md

 - Managing Finances and Payroll.
 - Local IT Support.
 - Auditing Financial and Payroll procedures.
-- liaising with Head Office with all matters relating to Income, Banking and Human Resources.
+- Liaising with Head Office with all matters relating to Income, Banking and Human Resources.

 **Interests**